Orchestra Policies: Undergraduate

 In the orchestra, APS and Master degree players are here in a special pre-professional capacity and as such will be asked to play a number of projects besides the regular orchestra and chamber music concerts, and that information about this will be forthcoming.

 We know there is a lot of information coming at you, and a lot of emails.
-You will be able to find lots of handy information, and our orchestra calendar here:
+You will be able to find lots of handy information, and our orchestra calendar on asimut.

-*please note that all the conservatory schedules are on the asimut system, not google calendar.
-Please login to ASIMUT to view your daily Conservatory schedule.
+*please note that all the schedules are on asimut system, not google calendar.
+You should always check your conservatory schedule (including your lesson and orchestra rehearsals and concerts) on asimut.

 Please feel free to email any of us with any questions, and see you soon!